gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

 It is very plausible to give the straight result when the query is really pertinent to returned item list, as well as informing the users whenever the query terms don't match _exactly_ with what we can offer them, or even when the query terms demand for something we can't provide.
 The desirable features are:
 - Distinct entities.
 For example, in query above there 2 terms: _pale ale beers_ and _ice creams_
 - Exact or partial query match.
-Determine if a query search exist in catalog as requested or only partially. _Lactose free yogurt_ is not in catalog, but just _yogurt_.
+Determine if a query search exists in catalog as requested or only partially. _Lactose free yogurt_ is not in catalog, but just _yogurt_.
 - Entities not in catalog.

 ## Indexing and searching tasks

 The two fundamental tasks in information retrieval are the one for collecting and storing product informations, and on the other side, the task for obtaining them.
-It is all about elaborating text, indexing phase collects features from the products' name, while the search phase extracts matches from text query.
+It is all about elaborating text.
+Index phase collects features from the products' name, while the search phase extracts matches from text query.
 Both tasks manipulate text in the following ways:

 ### Entities clusterization

-The object is to isolate every entity within their search space or 'features' that refine the query.
+The objective is to isolate every entity within their search space (or _features_) that refines the query.
 For doing that, I use _stop words_ (irrelevant terms such as articles, prepositions, adverbs) and some punctuations (full stops, semicolon, exclamation and question marks) to split the entire sentence into
 _word clusters_